marcoandre1/marcoandre1.github.io/README.md

 > **NOTE:** As of December 2020, there is an official guide to [Install Tailwind CSS with Create React App](https://tailwindcss.com/docs/guides/create-react-app).
 You can either follow the official documentation or the steps below.

-The main reason why adding Tailwind CSS to **Create React App** is a problem is that **Create React App** manages the WebPack config for us.
+The main reason why adding Tailwind CSS to **Create React App _(CRA)_** is a problem is that **CRA** manages the WebPack config for us.
 There are plenty of ways to add Tailwind CSS.
 You can add the [CRACO](https://www.npmjs.com/package/@craco/craco) npm package (see [dev.to article](https://dev.to/ryandunn/how-to-use-tailwind-with-create-react-app-and-postcss-with-no-hassle-2i09) and this [Create React App issue](https://github.com/facebook/create-react-app/issues/2133)).
 Another way of adding Tailwind CSS without CRACO is explained in this article : [create-react-app with tailwind via postcss plus purgecss](https://medium.com/@xijo/create-react-app-with-tailwind-via-postcss-plus-purgecss-5c36b4c33ba7), which is close to what I did.

 Personally, I followed this article : [Setup Tailwind with PostCSS in Create-React-App in 5 Minutes](https://medium.com/@grobeldev/setup-tailwind-with-postcss-in-create-react-app-in-5-minutes-43ae343e2789), and the [Tailwind official installation guide](https://tailwindcss.com/docs/installation).

 Here are the steps :

-1. Following [Tailwind official installation guide](https://tailwindcss.com/docs/installation), **install Tailwind via npm**: `npm install tailwindcss`.
+- Following [Tailwind official installation guide](https://tailwindcss.com/docs/installation), **install Tailwind via npm**: `npm install tailwindcss`.
 You don't need to install `autoprefixer`, because it is [already installed](https://create-react-app.dev/docs/post-processing-css/).
-2. **Add Tailwind as a PostCSS plugin**.
+- **Add Tailwind as a PostCSS plugin**.
 Add `postcss.config.js` file at the root of your project and paste the following code:

 ```javascript
 module.exports = {